MusfiqDehan/blog.musfiqdehan.me/ckrcelo9204nq91s1efe6g20h.md

 ## How can we make the people of our society more skilled and honest?

-## Introduction

-In Economics, when in a society, human needs are greater than the available resources, then the society will face **scarcity**.
+In Economics, when in a society, human needs are greater than the available resources, then the society will face scarcity.
 If a society faces scarcity, that means that the society has limited resources and it cannot fulfill the need of every people.
 So it has to choose a rationing device.

 ## What is a Rationing Device?